CodezerosDev/AI-Framework-Guides/Nest.js/nestjs-prompt-engineering.md

 **Provide reference testcase:**

-If possible, start by writing **one complete and properly structured test case**
+- Start by writing **one complete and well-structured test case** for a specific method.
-that includes all necessary setup, mocking, and assertions.
+- Include setup logic, mocking of dependencies, success and failure cases, and clear assertions.

-This test case should serve as a reference for others.
+- Use that test case as a **reference standard** for the structure and conventions.

-Once it's written, use a prompt that explicitly asks the AI to
-**follow the same structure and conventions** as the example test case
-when generating additional test cases for other methods.
+- When prompting AI, **explicitly ask it to follow the structure** of the initial test case.

-This ensures consistency and helps maintain clean, maintainable test code.
+- This promotes consistency and ensures clean, maintainable test coverage.

 ## Prompt Refinement Best Practices